5 best practices for documenting meetings

 Visuals are an effective tool for engaging group discussion, organizing and clarifying ideas, and presenting information more efficiently.
 Visuals can include simple whiteboard diagrams or attached images, as well as more elaborate charts and templates.

-Lucidspark is a virtual whiteboard that helps teams collaborate, share ideas, and document decisions in a creative workspace.
+Lucidspark is an online whiteboard that helps teams collaborate, share ideas, and document decisions in a creative workspace.
 Keep your meetings (and your minutes) on track with ready-to-use templates for things like SWOT analysis and Kanban boards so you can dive right into the discussion.
 Or take advantage of Lucidchart’s infinite whiteboard to sketch free-hand annotations, share ideas with color-coded sticky notes, leave feedback, and collaborate in real time from anywhere.

 Visuals like these not only help engage discussion and spark collaboration during the meeting, but they also provide valuable insight for stakeholders and team members who were not involved in the original discussion.